szabgab/slides/linux-intro/intro.md

 * Upgrades of the system: "No automatic udates"
 * Software selection: don't select anything now.
 * ...
+* Install the GRUB boot loader on a hard disk - YES
+* ...

 ## Set up Linux - complete
 {id: setup-linux-complete}